SDFIdk/skraafoto_frontend/docs/tutorials/overview.md

 - They add some global event listeners and methods.

 Individual web components may import 3rd party modules.
-Web components in turn communicate via events and a shared state store.
+Web components in turn communicate via events and a shared state using [MobX.](https://mobx.js.org/)

 <em>Example:</em> `index.html` loads `viewer.js` script (from `dist/` directory).
 `viewer.js` is built from `src/views/viewer.js` which in turn imports the web component `SkraaFotoViewport` from the `src/components/` directory.